Llanelli Rural: Llanelli Rural Council

 Llanelli Rural Community Council governs the area at a community level.
 The council headquarters is located in Llanelli town centre.

 In 2013/14 Llanelli Rural Council received £959,530 via the council tax precept, the highest of any community council in Wales.

-Current composition
+Current Composition (after the May 2022 election and 2025 by elections)

-Following the last full election on 4 May 2017 the council composition was:
+Following the previous full election on 4 May 2017 the council composition was:

-The council elected Cllr.
-Tegwen Devichand as leader and Cllr.
-Steve Donoghue as deputy leader.
-Cllr.
-Devichand pledged to continue to cooperate with Llanelli Town Council and the Carmarthenshire County Council, on a number of projects.
+Following the election in May 2022 the council elected Cllr.
+Susan Lewis as leader and Cllr.
+Edward Skinner as deputy leader.

+Following the 2 by elections in 2025 Cllr Alex Evans put forward a motion of 'no confidence' in the leader Cllr Susan Lewis in an effort to take control.
+The motion was lost in a council meeting and Cllr Lewis remains leader of Council with the support of members from all groups across the chamber.